 - engage and empower affected communities.

-To deliver this aim Central Bedfordshire Council works in close partnership through the Bedfordshire and Luton Local Resilience Forum.
+To deliver this aim, we work in close partnership through the Bedfordshire and Luton Local Resilience Forum.
 This is a group that works to ‘integrate’ the response of all organisations that would be involved in managing an emergency in Bedfordshire and to deliver the requirements of the Civil Contingencies Act 2004.
 Membership of this group includes the emergency services, the health services, Bedfordshire local authorities, utility companies and voluntary sector organisations.
 The majority of our emergency plans are joint multi-agency plans developed through partnership working.

-Central Bedfordshire Council works in partnership through the Bedfordshire and Luton Local Resilience Forum (BLLRF) to produce and maintain at local Community Risk Register.
-This register details all the hazards that face Bedfordshire and assess the risk by looking at their likelihood of occurring measured against their impact.
+We work in partnership through the Bedfordshire and Luton Local Resilience Forum (BLLRF) to produce and maintain at local.
+This Community Risk Register details all the hazards that face Bedfordshire and assess the risk by looking at their likelihood of occurring measured against their impact.

 No one likes to think about emergency situations, but being adequately prepared is something for which we all need to take responsibility.